megansilva/bconement/README.md

 # bconement

 ## Description
 Horiseon is a marketing agency that wanted a codebase that followed acessibility standards.
+Throughout the code you will see there is no repeated codes and the html has been labeled and correctly formatted.

 ## Technologies
 <ul>